 - Referees and their decisions, the opponents, the parents and their club.
 Remember without an opponent there is no game.

 - The coaches’ decisions towards my kids and their teams.

 To support your kids AND their team, in other words …

 - To be an example by my attitude and promote fair play and team spirit to my kids.

-- To make sure my kids are on time (10 minutes before practice and 45 minutes before games) and well equipped for practices and games and ready to play.
+- To make sure my kids are on time (10 minutes before practice and 45 minutes before games, or as requested by the coaches) and well equipped for practices and games and ready to play.

 - To inform the coach of any injury or health problem that can have an impact on my kids during the activities with their team.